 History of Art and Visual Culture courses explore history as it is connected to the present, and we aim to help students develop critical thinking skills necessary to navigate our image-driven world.
 Courses are innovative and thematic, and explore such topics as the role of imagery in medicine and science, visual representations of disaster and the apocalypse, and how technology and innovation have shaped the arts.

 Our professors are exhibiting artists and published scholars who have mastered a wide array of media and topics, and are fluent in emerging discourses.
-Add to that a vibrant roster of internationally exhibiting artists who come through Rodman Hall Art Centre, the University’s art gallery, and you have a well-rounded, exciting education in Visual Art.
-Want to show your work, curate a show, or participate in a festival?
-How about giving a lecture on your research, or travelling to see art in Italy or Greece?
+We offer a well-rounded, exciting education.
+Want to show your work, curate a show or participate in a festival?
+How about giving a lecture on your research or travelling abroad to see art?
 All is possible within a degree program in the Department of Visual Arts.

 - BA in Studio Art

 - BA in History of Art and Visual Culture

 - Minors in History of Art and Visual Culture, Studio Art and Interactive Arts and Science

 - Concentration in Curatorial Studies